The 2019/20 Committee

 SwimMark is Swim England's accreditation system which ensures that approved clubs are well run and comply with the up to date guidelines, good governance and the latest legislation.
 The SwimMark officer's role, very broadly, is to organise and oversee the audit and action planning of the SwimMark process within the club.

 Kevin has been involved in sport from a young age and has experience ranging from running facilities to sports development.
 He has also undertaken a variety of roles with different clubs including coach, secretary, treasurer and now is the disability officer for CDT, supporting both the club and individuals to be able to benefit and enjoy diving.
 Kevin is a regional qualified diving judge and also assists Andrew with Dive Recorder at internal events.
 He represented Kenya in the 1982 Brisbane Commonwealth Games!

-The competitions officer organises the club's annual competition calendar with the head coach as well as ensuring correct personnel are available for chaperoned trips.
+The championship officer's role is to organise the club's annual competition calendar with the head coaches as well as ensuring correct personnel are available for chaperoned trips.
 They also organise officials, medals and trophies for club events.